dotnet/linker/docs/design/compiler-generated-code-handling.md

 The data flow annotation from method parameter should flow through the entire body.

-## C Async rewrites expected behavior
+## C Roslyn async rewrites expected behavior

 Similarly to iterators, C# compiler also rewrites method bodies which use `async`/`await`.
 This has similar problems as closures since it effectively behaves a lot like closure, but has additional challenges due to different syntax.